awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 ## Queuing your purchase<a name="ri-queued-purchase"></a>

-By default, when you purchase a Reserved Instance, it is executed immediately\.
+By default, when you purchase a Reserved Instance, the purchase is made immediately\.
 Alternatively, you can queue your purchases for a future date and time\.
 For example, you can queue a purchase for around the time that an existing Reserved Instance expires\.
 This can help you ensure that you have uninterrupted coverage\.

 You can queue purchases for regional Reserved Instances, but not zonal Reserved Instances or Reserved Instances from other sellers\.
 You can queue a purchase up to three years in advance\.
-On the scheduled date and time, the purchase is executed using the default payment method\.
+On the scheduled date and time, the purchase is made using the default payment method\.
 After the payment is successful, the billing benefit is applied\.

 You can view your queued purchases in the Amazon EC2 console\.
 The status of a queued purchase is **queued**\.
 You can cancel a queued purchase any time before its scheduled time\.
 For details, see [Canceling a queued purchase](#cancel-queued-purchase)\.